MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 > This looks like an ordinary vendor invoice.
 > This also looks like a vendor-bank-change scam.
 > This looks like a hungry fish seeing food.
-> This also looks like a fish seeing the hook.
+> This also looks like a fish seeing the .

 Then the question becomes: